Study: Inconsistent seams, player behavior behind HR uptick

-SAN DIEGO (AP)Baseballs used during the 2019 regular season had less drag on average, contributing to a power surge that resulted in a record number of home runs, according to a study commissioned by Major League Baseball and released by the league Wednesday.
+SAN DIEGO (AP)The baseballs weren’t juiced during a record-setting 2019 regular season, according to a study commissioned by Major League Baseball.

-The report produced by a committee of science professors said inconsistencies in the seams of the baseballs, as well as ”changes in player behavior,” were chief culprits for the spike in home runs.
+A four-person committee of scientists found that baseballs this year had less drag on average than in previous seasons, contributing to a power surge that resulted in a record number of home runs.
+Their report released Wednesday blamed the spike on inconsistencies in the seam height of the baseballs, as well as ”changes in player behavior.”
 Batters connected 6,776 times in the regular season, smashing the record of 6,105 set in 2017.

+”We have never been asked to juice or de-juice a baseball,” said Rawlings President and CEO Michael Zlaket. ”And we’ve never done anything of the sort.
+Never would.”

-The 27-page report was written by Alan Nathan, Jim Albert, Peko Hosoi and Lloyd Smith.
+The 27-page report was authored by physics professor Alan Nathan, statistics professor Jim Albert, mechanical engineering and mathematics professor Peko Hosoi and mechanical engineering professor Lloyd Smith.

 A series of recommendations were provided.
 The scientists say MLB should consider installing humidors at all 30 ballparks ”to reduce the variability in storage conditions,” and install atmospheric tracking systems in each stadium.
 They believe Rawlings should begin tracking dates that baseballs are manufactured and shipped, and they also have suggested a study with a larger sample size to explore the possibility that carry is influenced by the rubbing mud applied to bright, white baseballs before they are used in games.

-The scientists could not determine why the playoff balls weren’t flying as far, though.
-MLB has said the postseason balls were pulled from the same batch as the regular season ones.
+The scientists could not determine why the playoff balls weren’t flying as far.
+MLB has said the postseason balls were pulled from the same batch as the regular season ones, and Nathan said there was no discernible difference in the seam height among the samples they studied.

+The aerodynamics of the baseballs were found to be notably different even within each season.
+The committee cited ”signi?cant ball-to-ball variation in the baseball drag that is large compared to the year-to-year change in the average drag.”

 The committee concluded that 60% of the home run surge across 2018-19 could be attributed to an increase in carry, with 40% due to players attempting to hit more fly balls.